- As low as $233/Night

 Pets not allowed

-- Management companies and individual rental owners typically offer renters an option to buy vacation insurance protection.
-Trip insurance, which costs anywhere between 1% - 5% of the reservation price, offers visitors reimbursement of their vacation costs for any missed days as a result of medical-related emergencies or weather, as well as hurricane evacuation costs, such as an unexpected hotel or additional fuel expenses.
-Trip insurance might be a a bank account-saver if the unforeseen occurs.
-Ask your property manager for additional information.
+- Management companies and individual rental owners usually offer customers an option to add vacation insurance protection.
+Trip insurance, which costs 1% - 5% of the base stay price, offers visitors reimbursement of their vacation costs for days missed as a result of medical-related issues or weather disasters, as well as ensuing additional hurricane evacuation costs or charges, such as an unanticipated hotel stay or extra gas expenses.
+Trip insurance might be a a life-saver if the unforeseen occurs.
+Ask your property manager for more information.

-- Find a copy of your local visitors guide upon arrival.
-If your rental home doesn't have one, you can find them at local grocery stores and visitor centers.
-In addition to great local information, visitor guide magazines have coupons for nearby tours, shops, and attractions.
+- Find a copy of your local Beaufort, SC visitors guide upon checking in.
+If your rental property doesn't have a copy, you can find them at local shops and visitor centers.
+In addition to great local articles, visitors guide magazines have deals for nearby shops and restaurants.

 - Start by selecting trip dates and a budget.

-- Determine how many beds and the configuration your group needs.
+- Decide how many bedrooms and the bed configuration your group needs.
 Peaceful cottage close to downtown Beaufort, SC has 4 bedrooms and 2 bathrooms.

-- Precise information regarding bedrooms and bed counts is almost always accessible online.
-If you don't see them listed, reach out to the property manager before reserving the property.
-Note that most property listings specify the max. guest capacity, which often includes sofa beds.
-You'll need to determine what bed configuration is optimal for your vacation group.
+- Precise descriptions of bedrooms and bed counts & types is often available online.
+If they are not listed, contact the property owner before booking the rental.
+Remember that most property listings specify the maximum guest capacity, which typically includes sofa beds.

-- Appropriate accessibility can make or ruin a vacation for persons with disabilities.
-Make certain to inquire about specialized equipment and wheel chair accessibility.
+- Proper accessibility amenities can make or ruin a vacation for guests with disabilities.
+Make certain to ask about wheel chair entry, pool lifts and specialized equipment needs.

-- Take a copy of the host's phone number and check in/check out procedures for your rental property.
+- Be sure you get the owner's phone number and entry/exit procedures for your rental home.

-- Protect the property owner (and your stuff!) by keeping the rental locked up when you are away, just like you would back home.
+- Ensure you protect the property owner (and your things!) by locking the rental while you are away, just like you would at home.

 Nearby Activities